tedtoal/Button_TT/README.md

 >
 > Button_TT_int16: signed 16-bit integer

 All four classes are used the same way.
-They example here uses the *Button_TT_int8* class.
+The example here uses the *Button_TT_int8* class.

 Typically these are used as non-tappable buttons.
 That is, they are only buttons in the sense that they create numeric text strings on the display.
 They might not even show the number in a rectangle, but rather, as a number directly on the screen background (by setting the button outline and fill colors equal to the screen background color).
-There is nothing that prevents making them tappable, and perhaps a program might do that and have a tap call up a keypad where the user could enter a new value.
-However, the simplest implementation is to use these as non-tappable buttons, and add a pair of *arrow* buttons next to each integer-valued button.
+There is nothing that prevents making them tappable.
+For example, a program might have a tap call up a keypad where the user could enter a new value.
+However, the simplest implementation is to use these as non-tappable buttons and then add a pair of *arrow* buttons next to each "integer" button.
 The arrow buttons can be tapped to increment and decrement the number.
-This section only shows how to create the integer-valued button.
-The next section will show how to create and use arrow buttons.
+This section only shows how to create an "integer" button.
+The next section will show how to create and use arrow buttons to change the integer button values.

 As with other button styles, the first step is to include the header file for the button style: